shaonzx/TaskTracker/README.md

 1.  **Port conflicts**: Ensure ports 3000, 5000, and 5432 are available
 2.  **Docker not running**: Verify Docker Desktop/Engine is running
 3.  **Build failures**: Run `docker-compose down` and rebuild
+4.  **Node Version**: The front-end is build on node v22.19.0, please use nvm to ensure the correct version (if needed).

 # Check running containers
 docker ps